lopesamu/BioinspiredComputing/README.md

-# BioinspiredComputing
+# Bioinspired Computing Course

- In this repostory, I show all the projects done during Bioinspired Computing course.
+ In this repostory, I show all the projects done during Bioinspired Computing graduate course at the São Paulo State University (UNESP).
 In the folder projects, the codes and the technical report are available.

 ## Project 1 - Maximum and minimum value of a function using Genetic Algorithms, Simulated Annealing and Hill Climb